Simple Codes and Sparse Recovery with Fast Decoding: Code Construction and Decoding

-and in particular we have $|\supp(e)|=0$ whenever $L=0$. \end{lem} \begin{proof} Similarly to the proof of Lemma~\ref{lem:estimatesupport}, the desired result will follow if we show that with probability at least $1-\eta\log(1/\nu)/2\log K$ it holds that
+with probability at least $1-(1+\delta)^{-r}$. \end{lem} \begin{proof} Similarly to the proof of Lemma~\ref{lem:estimatesupport}, the desired result will follow if we show that with probability at least $1-(1+\delta)^{-r}$ over the choice of the seeds $s_1,\dots,s_r$ it holds that